 Managing Access and Controlling Share Settings

 It is pertinent that your data is protected across both Sheet and BigQuery, hence you can manage who has access to both the sheet and BigQuery.
 To do this; all you need to do is create a Google Group to serve as an access control group.
 By clicking the share icon on sheets, you can grant access to which of your team members can edit, view or comment.
-Whatever changes made here will also be replicated on BigQuery.
+Whatever changes are made here will also be replicated on BigQuery.
 This will serve as a form of IAM for your data set.

 - This process cannot support volumes of data greater than 10,000 rows in a single spreadsheet.

-- To make use of the sheets data connector for BigQuery, you need to operate a Business, Enterprise or Education G suite account.
+- To make use of the sheets data connector for BigQuery, you need to operate a Business, Enterprise, or Education G suite account.
 This is an expensive option.

 Method 3: Using Hevo Data to Move Data from Google Sheets to BigQuery

 Hevo is an automated data pipeline that provides an easy-to-use,cost-free User Interface with the ability to copy data from Google Sheets to BigQuery without writing any code.
 Hevo enables the lowest time to production for such copy operations, allowing developers to focus on their core business logic rather than waste time on the configuration nightmares involved in setting these up.Sign up here for a 14-Day Free Trial!

 Using a fully managed platform like Hevo Data you bypass all the aforementioned complexities and load data from Google Sheets (Free Data Source) to BigQuery in just a few mins.
 You can achieve this in 2 simple steps: